Osinachi-Uro/Learn-With-Osinachi/Exercise 10/Exercise 10.md

-# Exercise 10: Semester Project - Deploying a Laravel project on Debian 11 operating system
+# Exercise 10: 2nd Semester Mini Project - Deploying a Laravel project on Debian 11 operating system

 ## Brief
 #### We will be deploying a real life application: